awsdocs/aws-systems-manager-user-guide/doc_source/override-list-scenario.md

 1. In the default patch baseline, ensure that only `Security` updates are specified\.

-1. Create a first maintenance window that runs `AWS-RunPatchBaseline` each week\.
+1. Create a first maintenance window that runs `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` each week\.
 Do not specify an override list\.

 1. Create an override list of the patches of all types that you want to apply on a monthly basis and store it in an Amazon S3 bucket\.
 A sample script that you can modify to help create the list of patches follows this procedure\.